Vermee81/myShellEnv/README.md

-# myShellEnv
+# My shell environment
-My shell environment configuration
+This is a repository to save my shell environment.